UstadMobile/UstadMobile/app-react/README.md

 ./gradlew app-ktor-server:shadowJar
 ./runserver.sh
 ```
-This will run ``` app-react:browserDistribution ``` which prepare and packages the web app into a server's jar
+This will run ``` app-react:generateProductionBundle ``` which prepare and packages the web app into a server's jar
 file.
 After you build and start the server, you can simply open http://localhost:8087/ in the
 web browser.
 See the [INSTALL](../INSTALL.md) for production installation instructions.